ttlion/sdtDBN/README.md

 The files used for this example are the following:

-- [example1_dynamic.csv](example1_dynamic.csv): File with dynamic attributes for learning;
+- [example1_dynamic.csv](example1_dynamic.csv): File with observations of dynamic attributes for learning;
-- [example1_static.csv](example1_static.csv): File with static attributes for learning.
+- [example1_static.csv](example1_static.csv): File with observations of static attributes for learning.

-To learn an sdtDBN with markovLag = 1, a maximum of 1 dynamic parent from the previous time slice and a maximum of 1 static parent per node, the following command can be run:
+To learn a stationary sdtDBN with markovLag = 1, a maximum of 1 dynamic parent from the previous time slice and a maximum of 1 static parent per node, the following command can be run:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1
 ```

-The obtained output is:
+The obtained output when running the previous command line is:

 ```
 Evaluating network with LL score.